CHACHAPOYAS

 Accommodation: Pueblo Viejo campsite.

-Tonight, we will stay in the same hotel where we stayed just before we started our trek to Laguna de los Cóndores.
+Tonight, we will stay at the same hotel in Leymebamba where we stayed before beginning our trek to Laguna de los Cóndores, allowing us to rest comfortably after the adventure.

 Start Height: 3 400 masl / 11 200 ft.